jimmy-jack/learngit/readme.txt

-git is useful.
+git is  very useful.
-git is easy to learn.
+git is very easy to learn.